Analyzing Linear DSGE models: the Method of Undetermined Markov States: The Method of Undetermined Markov States

-\end{prop} \begin{proof} See Online Appendix B. \end{proof} Proposition \ref{prop:p_star} can be viewed as a discrete-time version of a special case of \cite{Kurtz1970solutions}'s theorem, which states that a sequence of pure jump Markov processes converges to a deterministic process.
-While his proof is based on the convergence of operator semigroups, I provide a much simpler proof based on the Cayley-Hamilton theorem in Online Appendix B.
+\end{prop} \begin{proof} See Appendix \ref{sec:proof_prop_p_star}. \end{proof} Proposition \ref{prop:p_star} can be viewed as a discrete-time version of a special case of \cite{Kurtz1970solutions}'s theorem, which states that a sequence of pure jump Markov processes converges to a deterministic process.
+While his proof is based on the convergence of operator semigroups, I provide a much simpler proof based on the Cayley-Hamilton theorem in Appendix \ref{sec:proof_prop_p_star}.

 With this in mind, what Proposition \ref{prop:p_star} says is that after the first two periods the conditional expectation of this Markov chain follows a deterministic process.
 More precisely, it follows an auto-regressive process of order 2.
-This helps explain why the method will replicate the path of endogenous variables obtained with a conventional state-space solution method: with one endogenous state variable and an $AR(1)$ shock, each variable $y_{i,t}$ will follow an $ARMA(2,1)$ process.
+This helps to explain why the method will replicate the path of endogenous variables obtained with a conventional state-space solution method: with one endogenous state variable and an $AR(1)$ shock, each variable $y_{i,t}$ will follow an $ARMA(2,1)$ process.
 Viewed through these lenses, the moving average terms will correspond to the first two conditional expectations of the Markov chains for $n=0,1$.
 Note that these dynamics also hold for the endogenous states as well as the exogenous states.

 The result outlined in Proposition \ref{prop:p_star} states that, for a given $q$ the Markov chains will follow these auto-regressive dynamics.
 What now remains to be shown is that the value of $q$ that obtains from the Markov restrictions \eqref{eq:fwd_I_multi}-\eqref{eq:kMkI_multi} is actually the one that obtains from the procedure outlined in \cite{Mccallum1983non}.
-This is detailed in the following Theorem: \begin{theorem} Assume that Assumption \ref{ass:BK} holds, that the vector $\left[q,k_I,k_M,\pazocal{Y}_I,\pazocal{Y}_M\right]$ solves model $\mathcal{M}$ according to Definition \ref{def:model_M_multi} and that the matrix $\mathbf{M}(z)\equiv\mathbf{A}_0 - z\mathbf{A}$ is invertible for $z\in\mathbb{C}$.
+This is detailed in the following Theorem: \begin{theorem} Assume that Assumption \ref{ass:BK} holds, that the vector $\left[q,k_I,k_M,\pazocal{Y}_I^\top,\pazocal{Y}_M^\top\right]$ solves model $\mathcal{M}$ according to Definition \ref{def:model_M_multi} and that the matrix $\mathbf{M}(z)\equiv\mathbf{A}_0 - z\mathbf{A}_1$ is invertible for $z\in\mathbb{C}$.
 Then $q$ solves the exact same equation as $\eta_{kk}$ from the state-space solution and the one corresponding to the unique MSV solution can be picked according to the procedure outlined in \cite{Mccallum1983non}.
 It follows that, after a unit shock at time $t$: